Can’t Sign in with a Microsoft Account – Error 0x8000704ec on Windows 10/11

 While some users get the Error Code 0x800704EC as a result of Windows Defender being blocked, for others, the error is displayed when they try to use the Windows Store.
 The two scenarios may share the same error code, but their solutions are vastly different.

-You don’t need to exert yourself too much looking for a cure for this issue.
-We have all the solutions available right here.
+There is no need for excessive efforts in resolving this issue.
+The solutions outlined below might help address the problem.
 Getting rid of the error entails editing the registry, registering Microsoft Store again through PowerShell, or using the Group Policy Editor to enable it.
 We will present each solution one by one so you can try them out at leisure.

 Fix #1: Using the Registry Method